TechConnects/androidifl/sdk-app/README.md

 |Starting a project | Use the Android SDK to create a new simple app project. |
 |Add user input | Add a customized button with text, and set it to perform a simple function. |
 | Testing | Test your new app with an Android emulator to see your product in action |

+####Taking Your Project to the Next Level

+Implementing the project in your classroom will allow students to flex their creative muscles and start learning Java.
+Are you not a fulltime Java developer with years of experience?
+Don't worry, try having your students follow along with the [Treehouse project] (http://teamtreehouse.com/library/build-a-simple-android-app) to create a simple app.

+For more information on Java, see there Java Basics for Android Parts [1] (http://blog.teamtreehouse.com/java-basics-for-android-development-part-1) and [2] (http://blog.teamtreehouse.com/java-basics-for-android-development-part-2).

+####Goals and Assessment

+Be sure to set realistic goals for your students.
+Programming is difficult, but much can be accomplished with a little work.